19hours/sg-statutes/Acts/Property Tax Act.md

 [19/68]

-(8) In assessing the annual value of any property comprised in a statutory land grant or lease of State land or a lease of property by a public authority for a period exceeding 3 years —
+(8) In assessing the annual value of any property comprised in a statutory land grant or State lease or a lease of property by a public authority (where the public authority is the lessor) for a period exceeding 3 years —

 (a) the grantee or lessee of the property shall be deemed to be the owner thereof;